 - Gospel Hill is a noted historic district that is on the walk-by list, offering a look at a number of houses, ranging in both size and legacy— including some built as early as 1840.
 This section of town is known as a fair representation of the years that Staunton was booming, including 7 addresses listed on the National Register of Historic Places.
 See how Staunton morphed from a frontier village to a booming industrial community, while also taking in the unique architecture that tells a world of stories.

 - Also on the tour is the Beverly District, which is an area of bustling city blocks that represent a large change in economic opportunity Virginia experienced after the train station and railroads were instituted.

 - Also largely affected by these railroads was the Wharf Area Historic District, which is also yours to tour.
 Enjoy getting a good look at a warehouse and business district built during the turn-of-the-century.

 - The Stuart Addition Historic District is also on the itinerary, offering a look at a town completed before the start of the Civil War.
 Here you will find some of the oldest buildings around.
 Not only can you see how homes were built long ago but you can also get a feel for the varied culture that once presided here, with 3 historic black churches, and a 1915 elementary school once reserved for black students.

 What to Expect

 Each tour lasts around 2 hours, which includes a lot of walking!
 Come prepared with comfy shoes and drinking water.
 Another great idea is to dress in layers—the further you walk, the warmer you will get!
-Every Saturday at 10am anyone can enjoy this walking tour without paying a dime from the month of May on through October.
-You don’t have to call ahead or make reservations either, just show up on time to the Woodrow Wilson Presidential Library ready to learn, tour, and walk, and you are sure to have some of the best free fun around!
+You don’t have to call ahead or make reservations either, just show up ready to learn, tour, and walk, and you are sure to have some of the best free fun around!

-For more information and to plan your free walking tour, visit the official webpage here.
+For all the details, visit the official webpage here.